 In order for any absence (with the exception of school field trips/school activities) to be considered excused, a student must submit a note signed by his or her parent/guardian/custodian within 48 hours of return to school.
 Notes must contain the information listed below.
 Notes may be faxed or emailed to the student's school.
-Students in grades K-8 are allowed a maximum of twelve parent-excused absences per year in grades K-8.
-Students in grades 9-12 are allowed a maximum of six (three for a 1/2 credit course) parent-excused absences per year per class.
+Students in grades K-5 are allowed parent-excused absences for a maximum of eight days per year.
+Students in grades 6-12 are allowed parent-excused absences for a maximum of six days (four for a 1/2 credit course) per year per class.
 All other absences must be accompanied by official documentation (doctor's excuse, appropriate legal notice, principal's prior approval of absence).
 Principal or designee will decide if absences without official documentation and/or those exceeding the maximum number of parent-excused absences will be considered excused or unexcused.
-If a student checks-in or checks-out and the resulting attendance is less than 63 percent of the instructional day, the absence may be excused based on the check-in/check-out sheet containing signature of parent or designee, date (at the top of the sheet), time, and reason.
+If a student checks in or checks out and the resulting attendance is less than 63 percent of the instructional day, the absence may be excused based on the check-in/check-out sheet containing signature of parent or designee, date (at the top of the sheet), time, and reason.